estidlore/litus/docs/string/snake.md

 # snake

 Converts a string to snake_case.
-It splits the string into words, turns them into lowercase and then joins them together with the "\_" separator.
+It splits the string into words, turns them into lowercase and then joins them together with the "\_" separator

 `Since v1.4.0`

 ## Arguments

-- `str: string` - The input string to be converted to snake_case.
+- `str: string` - The input string to be converted to snake_case

 ## Returns

-`string` - The snake_case version of the input string.
+`string` - The snake_case version of the input string

 ## Usage